-When we got the new rugs for my master bedroom, it occurred to me to take a few extra pics and give you a sneak peek on some home maintenance tips on carpet and how we plan to keep things looking their best in the master bedroom.
+When we got the new rugs for my primary bedroom, it occurred to me to take a few extra pics and give you a sneak peek on some home maintenance tips on carpet and how we plan to keep things looking their best in the primary bedroom.
 Specifically, how we deal with the conflict of carpet and our two pups with their dirty feet, pet dander, and shedding-related issues.
 I get asked about how I keep things clean around pets many times, but I can assure you, it’s often simple fixes that make the biggest difference!

 I’ve been partnering with Swiffer for many years, so luckily, the wipe down, dust off maintenance is already kept under control in large part to their products.
 When it comes to cleaning, I’m as lazy as they come, so I like that these can make very quick work of a task I hate.
 With the new window trim being painted black, that was actually one of the first questions I got — on how I’m going to handle seeing dust!
 But I really didn’t give it a second thought — just wipe down the blinds first with the Swiffer Duster, then wipe up dust that gets on the window sill with the Swiffer Sweeper Dry cloths.
 Easy.
 When we eventually replace the blinds, it will be an even faster cleanup.

 (Somehow, Charlie’s shedding gets everywhere and Stella’s is super fine, so we use the dry cloths with the Swiffer Sweeper in the bathroom, too.)

 Another tip?
 Before painting, I also use the dry cloths (or wet if